SwapnilPurohit/SOR_26/README.md

 Adjust compression settings or algorithms here and monitor their effect live in `rqt`.

 ### RGBD Camera

+> **In short:** An RGBD camera adds a depth (distance) channel on top of regular color, like a Kinect.
+It gives the robot both "what does this look like" and "how far away is it," letting it generate 3D point clouds and depth maps of its surroundings.

 An RGBD camera adds depth perception on top of color.
 Replace the camera sensor definition in `erc_bot.gazebo` with:
 ```xml